bordalix/yamup/README.md

   // WARNING: Node.js is required!
 Only skip if you already have Node.js installed on server.
   "setupNode": true,

-  // WARNING: nodeVersion defaults to 4.4.7 if omitted.
+  // WARNING: nodeVersion defaults to 8.9.1 if omitted.
 Do not use v, just the version number.
+  // For Meteor 1.5.*, use 4.8.4
-  "nodeVersion": "4.8.3",
+  "nodeVersion": "8.9.1",

   // Install PhantomJS on the server
   "setupPhantom": true,